-On 31 December 2016, the company had four independent directors, chosen for their skills and the mastery they have of the company's strategic and/or financial challenges.
+On 31 December 2017, the company had three independent directors, chosen for their skills and the mastery they have of the company's strategic and/or financial challenges.

-They are Ms Chantal Boucher and Ms Aurélie Picart as well as Messrs Gérard Blanc and Henri-Paul Brochet.
+They are Ms Chantal Boucher, Ms Aurélie Picart and Mr Gérard Blanc.